ice1000/guest0x0/.github/README.md

 + A "De Morgan flavored" cubical type theory with redtt flavored generalized path types (the so-called "extension types")
 + ~~A ✨new syntax✨ for cofibration theory that is more convenient for confluence checking and hopefully is equivalent to existing ones~~
   + Update: it's not.
 The new syntax is implemented, tested, and removed for not working well with substitutions.
-  + Unlike Cubical Agda, Guest0x0 sticks to the paper syntax, and is not constraint-based.
+  + Unlike Cubical Agda, Guest0x0 sticks to the paper syntax and is not constraint-based.
 + Inductive types with pattern matching (hopefully) and "simpler indices" (see my TyDe paper)
 + An equalizer of the first projection of evaluation and just the first projection :trollface: